financial literacy written on notebook with title loan information underneath it

 2. Paying Yourself First Will Always Pay Off

-Another popular piece of advice among financial influencers is to always pay yourself first.
-In other words – automatically set money aside before you even start budgeting for expenses.
-As far as financial literacy 101 goes, you need to save money, at least for emergencies.
-And the best strategy to save money is to set it aside before you start spending.
+Another common piece of financial advice is to pay yourself first.
+In other words, set money aside before you start budgeting for other expenses.
+As far as financial literacy goes, building savings is one of the smartest habits you can develop, especially for emergencies.

 3. Save For Retirement Early For Smaller Contributions